 Hypno-Com 5 Professional.

-Compare the two and I would plump for the Hypno-com 5 every time.
+If you review it and compare the two, I would plump for the Hypnocom 5 every time.
 It just works and the sound quality is just right.
 You won’t have all the adjustments of an audio mixer but it’s ready to go and has only the controls you really need, straight out of the box.

 If you can find a second hand unit, they’re usually well looked after but they rarely appear.
 Personally, I would ask around your local therapists.